aaronbloomfield/pdr/tutorials/02-gdb/index.md

 These commands are listed on the
 [GDB command summary](../../docs/gdb_summary.html) page.

-You can see a difference between the comamnds of lldb and gdb on the [GDB vs LLDB commands](../../docs/gdb_vs_lldb.html) page.
+You can see a difference between the commands of lldb and gdb on the [GDB vs LLDB commands](../../docs/gdb_vs_lldb.html) page.